ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### DBA_USERS\_

-This is a meta table which records the information of database user and it can only be viewed by the SYS user.
+DBA_USERS\_ records the information of database user and it can only be viewed by the SYS user.
 Note that the information of tables and columns is identical with the SYS_USERS_.

 | Column name              | Type         | Description                                                  |
 | ------------------------ | ------------ | ------------------------------------------------------------ |